ipiv/webrtc-screenshare/README.md

 7. Optionally you can check **"Share Audio"** to also include your desktop audio

 #
+**Note: Please setup your own Signalhub or other signalling service**

 <br/>
 Screensharing is based on Mediadevices API, more on this API:
 https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices